Listening

 The Actions We’re Committing To

-For reconciliation to occur, we believe we need to reflect upon past injustices, and work to eliminate those that continue.
+For Reconciliation to occur, we believe we need to reflect upon past injustices, and work to eliminate those that continue.

 As an organisation we will: